hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

 ## Future Improvements

-- Add dynamic KMS key lookup using `data "aws_kms_key"` for more robust validation in distributed environments.
+- Add data "aws_kms_key" to validate the existence of the provided KMS key for improved reliability in distributed environments.
 - Expand lifecycle policies to include archival storage using Glacier for cost optimization.
 - Integrate bucket logging analysis tools for improved security auditing and anomaly detection.
-- Add CloudWatch Alarms for monitoring:
-  - Lambda execution errors.
-  - DynamoDB throughput limits.
 - Consider implementing log compression using AWS Lambda for S3 bucket logs to reduce storage costs and optimize data handling, in combination with lifecycle policies for archival management.

 ---